Information Loss in Generalized Symmetry Breaking: Anyon Condensation and Entropic Order parameters

-Concretely, let us consider a system of anyons with a generalized noninvertible symmetry governed by a Hamiltonian such that, by tuning one of its parameters, an anyon with charge $a$ undergoes condensation, that is, a new vacuum is formed, in which the topological charge $a$ is indistinguishable (this requires $a$ to be a boson).
-The resulting condensate breaks the original symmetry encoded in the topological excitation spectrum of the system.
-Before condensation, the superselection sectors, that is, the anyon types, are described by an algebra of operators $\cA$ corresponding to the anyon species of a modular tensor category describing the uncondensed phase, with fusion rules determined by the decomposition of the tensor products of these representations.
-The condensation process effectively reduces $\cA$ to a smaller subalgebra $\mathcal{T}$, whose excitations are described by operators given by irreducible representations of a fusion category describing anyonic excitations after condensation.
-In this transition, certain operators of $\cA$ become decomposable in terms of elements of $\mathcal{T}$.
-Furthermore, some operators that were nonequivalent in $\cA$ may become equivalent in $\mathcal{T}$, and thus are identified in the broken phase.
+{We consider a system of anyons carrying a generalized, non-invertible symmetry, with a Hamiltonian tuned so that a bosonic anyon $a$ condenses.
+Then, a new vacuum forms in which the charge $a$ becomes indistinguishable, reducing the symmetry encoded in the excitation spectrum.
+Before condensation the superselection sectors --- the anyon types --- form an algebra $\cA$, the anyon species of a modular tensor category, with fusion rules set by the tensor products of its objects.
+Condensation reduces $\cA$ to a subalgebra $\mathcal{T}$ associated to the fusion category of the surviving excitations.
+As a result, some operators of $\cA$ become decomposable over $\mathcal{T}$, and some that were inequivalent in $\cA$ are identified in the {symmetry-reduced} phase.}